Survivor Series (2017): Storylines

 Intercontinental Champion The Miz kept his spot in the Survivor Series match by retaining his title against Matt Hardy on the October 30 episode of Raw.
 Baron Corbin also kept his spot by retaining the United States Championship against Sin Cara on the November 14 episode of SmackDown.
 Also on the October 30 episode of Raw, Alexa Bliss retained the Raw Women's Championship against Mickie James, keeping her in the Survivor Series match against the SmackDown Women's Champion; her opponent was originally Natalya, but was changed to Charlotte Flair, who defeated Natalya for the title on the November 14 episode of SmackDown.
-On the November 6 episode of Raw, Cesaro and Sheamus defeated Dean Ambrose and Seth Rollins to become the Raw Tag Team Champions, thus making them the champions for the Survivor Series match against The Usos (Jey and Jimmy Uso) who, despite losing by count-out, retained their SmackDown Tag Team Championship against Chad Gable and Shelton Benjamin on the November 7 episode of SmackDown.
+On the November 6 episode of Raw, Cesaro and Sheamus defeated Dean Ambrose and Seth Rollins to become the Raw Tag Team Champions, thus making them the champions for the Survivor Series match against The Usos (Jey Uso and Jimmy Uso) who, despite losing by count-out, retained their SmackDown Tag Team Championship against Chad Gable and Shelton Benjamin on the November 7 episode of SmackDown.

-As Raw General Manager Kurt Angle was about to reveal the members for Team Raw's men's team on the October 23 episode of Raw, SmackDown Commissioner Shane McMahon with several SmackDown wrestlers came through the crowd.
+As Raw General Manager Kurt Angle was about to reveal the men's Survivor Series team for Team Raw on the October 23 episode of Raw, SmackDown Commissioner Shane McMahon with several SmackDown wrestlers came through the crowd.
 They proceeded to the backstage area and attacked the wrestlers of Raw.
 The following night on SmackDown, SmackDown General Manager Daniel Bryan was surprised that Angle and members of the Raw brand did not invade SmackDown, but warned Shane that they would eventually show up for retribution.
-That same episode, Team SmackDown's men's team got its first member when Randy Orton qualified by defeating Sami Zayn.
+That same episode, Team SmackDown got its first member when Randy Orton qualified by defeating Sami Zayn.
 The following week, Shane made himself the captain of Team SmackDown and explained their invasion of Raw, stating that SmackDown had always been looked at as the inferior brand.
 He also said that Raw would pay for injuring Bryan, who Kane had attacked with a chokeslam the previous night on Raw.
 Later that episode, Bobby Roode and Shinsuke Nakamura qualified for the team by defeating Dolph Ziggler and Kevin Owens, respectively.
 The last spot for Team SmackDown was originally going to be determined the following week in a match between AJ Styles and Rusev, but that match was canceled after Styles was scheduled to face Jinder Mahal for the WWE Championship that episode.
 Rusev instead faced Orton to qualify, but failed to defeat him.
 The following day on Twitter, Shane named John Cena, a non-exclusive wrestler who could appear on both Raw and SmackDown, the final member of Team SmackDown.